Nigella Buttermilk Scones

 Instructions

-1. Preheat your oven to 400 degrees Fahrenheit.
+1. Preheat oven to 400°F (200°C).

-4. Pour in buttermilk and mix until it’s all combined.
+4. Stir in buttermilk until just combined.

-8. Cut each round into 8 pieces, like slices of a pie.
+8. Cut each round into 8 wedges.

-Brush the tops with cream.
+10. Brush tops with heavy cream.

 Keywords:Nigella Buttermilk Scones